PolyPid Announces Closing of Underwritten Public Offering, Including Full Exercise of Overallotment Option, and Concurrent Private Placement with $11.4 Million in Aggregate Gross Proceeds

-/EIN News/ -- PETACH TIKVA, Israel, March 31, 2023 (GLOBE NEWSWIRE) -- PolyPid Ltd. (Nasdaq: PYPD) (“PolyPid” or the “Company”), a late-stage biopharma company aiming to improve surgical outcomes, announced today the closing of an underwritten public offering (the “Public Offering”) of ordinary shares, no par value, (“Ordinary Shares”) with gross proceeds of approximately $7.1 million, which includes the full exercise of the underwriter's option to purchase additional Ordinary Shares.
+PETACH TIKVA, Israel, March 31, 2023 (GLOBE NEWSWIRE) -- PolyPid Ltd. PYPD ("PolyPid" or the "Company"), a late-stage biopharma company aiming to improve surgical outcomes, announced today the closing of an underwritten public offering (the "Public Offering") of ordinary shares, no par value, ("Ordinary Shares") with gross proceeds of approximately $7.1 million, which includes the full exercise of the underwriter's option to purchase additional Ordinary Shares.
 The Company also announced the closing of a concurrent private placement of pre-funded warrants with certain of its existing shareholders with gross proceeds of $4.35 million.

 In addition, PolyPid announced that it has restructured its existing secured loan agreement with Kreos Capital VI (Expert Fund) LP with over $3 million of deferred repayments which will be paid from August 2024 onwards, in line with the expected timing for the top-line results from the Company's ongoing SHIELD II Phase 3 trial evaluating D-PLEX100 for the prevention of abdominal colorectal surgical site infections.